 FSU had the task of integrating this existing group of oceanographic instruments into the datalogger-and-radio system on the tower for regular transmission to an onshore station.
 This integration would make a huge difference in the accessibility of this information.

 The dataloggers are so user-friendly that Eric Howarth, a biologist with FSU, was able to design a system in which a cable carries the data from the sensors, through a conduit secured to the ocean bottom, then up to the telemetry system high on the tower.

-As the system now functions, the oceanographic sensors—including a Teledyne acoustic Doppler current profiler (ADCP) and a YSI sonde—are mounted in a protective housing in water 66 ft deep and about 625 ft away from the tower.
+As the system now functions, the oceanographic sensors—including a Teledyne acoustic Doppler current profiler (ADCP) and a YSI sonde—are mounted in a protective housing in water 66 ft deep.
 The instruments measure current speed and direction, wave height, water temperature, conductivity, pH, turbidity, and dissolved oxygen and nitrate.
 They are connected by cable to a CR1000 on the tower.
 Two SeaBird SeaCat 16 sensors are mounted to the underwater portion of the tower at different depths to measure temperature and conductivity, and they are also connected by cable to the CR1000.

-The input from all of these different sensors is measured and stored by a CR1000 datalogger, as scheduled by on-site or remote onshore programming.
-The CR1000 passes the information to the existing CR3000, and the CR3000 transmits both the oceanographic data and the atmospheric data (from the sensors on the tower) via radio to an onshore site.
-The dataloggers’ ability to communicate with each other, with sensors, and with other peripherals via PakBus® (our own protocol), Modbus, and RS-232 was a significant benefit to the project.
+The CR1000 is able to take input from this variety of sensors, process it, and pass the data to the CR3000.
+Programming can be changed on site or from the onshore station.
+The CR3000 transmits both the oceanographic data and the atmospheric data (from the sensors on the tower) via radio to an onshore site.
+The dataloggers’ ability to communicate with each other, with sensors, and with other peripherals via PakBus (our own protocol), Modbus, and RS-232 is a significant benefit to the project.